MichaelHeinzman/HeinzmanFamilyWebsite/README.md

 My Family's website I'm creating as a personal project for the summer

     src: All of the code is in this file
         Assets: Holds scss and css files.
         Components: Holds jsx files.
         Images: Holds all of the images I'm using for the website

-    Layout:
+    Design Layout:
         Home Page:
             Welcome: